 Web designers and digital agencies are not mind readers.
 We are pretty skilled at digging around and bringing your goals and objectives to the surface through research and needs discovery sessions, but it definitely helps you and the creative professional save time and money if you already know what you want.

-When a client brings me a new project with their goals and objectives, I typically like to do additional research on competitors, and end users of the site to see if I can solve any immediately apparent problems, or bring any additional value to their project to give them a competitive edge, but it always helps save time and money if we have as much info upfront as possible.
+When a client brings me a new project with their goals and objectives, we typically like to do additional research on competitors, and end users of the site to see if we can solve any immediately apparent problems, or bring any additional value to their project to give them a competitive edge, but it always helps save time and money if we have as much info upfront as possible.

 Tip #7 – Find A Designer Or Agency With A User Centric Approach